Add custom entity types

 At the bottom of the screen, click Save changes.

 In some instances, you may want to use custom data instead of a custom entity type.
+This is recommended if you need more flexibility for these entity types; they may not always require specific metadata.

 It is possible to create an entity type with an empty properties schema: